Jajaho/Bosch-Dremel-GAL-1215-CV-repair/README.md

 \end{align*}
 $$

 When the battery gets charged again this difference would get annihilated if the resistances were constant, but they are not.
-Over many discharge/charging cycles $ \Delta U$ can grow to be substantial difference which could cause the battery to fail because:
+Over many discharge/charging cycles$\Delta U$ can grow to be substantial difference which could cause the battery to fail because:
 a) One cell get under discharged, or
 b) the other cell gets overcharged.